nathanawmk/pingidentity-devops-getting-started/docs/get-started/k8sHelmBasics.md

 **Helm Templates** - Go Template versions of kubernetes yaml files.

 **Values and values.yaml** - the setting that you pass to a helm chart so the templates will product manifests that you want.
-Values can be passed one by one, but more commonly they are put on a file calles values.yaml
+Values can be passed one by one, but more commonly they are put on a file called values.yaml

   ```yaml
   global: